The Science Hive: Manchester

 Science at all levels has a huge impact on our lives, from policies to medicines and everything in-between.
-Therefore, at the BSA we want to open the door to the ivory tower and show everyone around, connecting people with the science that shapes their lives.
+Therefore, here at The Hive we want to open the door to the ivory tower and show everyone around, connecting people with the science that shapes their lives.

 - We seek to achieve that by promoting openness about science in society and affirming science as a prime cultural force through engaging and inspiring adults and young people directly with science and technology, and their implications.